£0.00 0

 Don’t include a timetable, even if you follow one.
 It is not necessary and may prove problematic if you then switch to a less structured approach for whatever reason.

 It is best not to say if you are temporarily home educating or considering school in the future.
-LA’s may use this as evidence the education is unsuitable due to not being committed or enthusiastic, as per the Scottish Government’s suggested characteristics.
+LA’s may use this as evidence the education is unsuitable due to not being committed.

 Do not specify future plans unless they are definitely happening.
 If you fail to do something then it can be taken as evidence of an inefficient education.